Sean Hannity: Candidacy of Donald Trump

-Relationships with Donald Trump, Michael Cohen and other officials
+Trump and associates relationships

 Hannity developed a close relationship with Trump during the election and became even closer during his presidency.
 The two men spoke on the phone multiple times a week, discussing Hannity's weekday show, the special counsel investigation, even evaluating White House staff.
 Hannity shares, The Economist asserts, "Mr. Trump's love of conspiracy theories and hatred of snooty elites".
 They speak so often that one Trump adviser has said Hannity "basically has a desk in the place".
 On the air, Hannity echoes Trump's attacks on the media and Special Counsel investigation into Russian interference in the 2016 United States elections.
 Trump sometimes quotes Hannity to others or promotes the show to his Twitter followers.
 Hannity has encouraged Trump to shut down the government to get funding for a border wall, as well as his declaration of a national emergency over the US–Mexico border.

-According to reports by the Los Angeles Times and New York magazine, Hannity frequently talks to Trump by telephone after Hannity's weekday broadcasts, and Hannity is one of several dozen cleared callers whose calls to the White House public switchboard can be connected directly to the president.

 Hannity stirred controversy in April 2018 when it was revealed that he shared a lawyer, Michael Cohen, with Trump.
 In a breach of journalistic ethics, Hannity had failed to disclose that Cohen was his lawyer while at the same time taking to the Fox airwaves to defend Cohen and criticize those who investigated him.

 On April 9, 2018, federal agents from the U.S. Attorney's office served a search warrant on the office and residence of Michael Cohen, Trump's personal attorney.
 On the air, Hannity defended Cohen and criticized the federal action, calling it "highly questionable" and "an unprecedented abuse of power".
 On April 16, 2018, in a court hearing, Cohen's lawyers told the judge that Cohen had ten clients in 2017–2018 but did "traditional legal tasks" for only three, including Trump.
 The federal judge ordered the revelation of the third client, whom Cohen's lawyers named as Hannity.
 Although Hannity has covered Cohen on his show, he did not disclose that he had consulted with Cohen.